Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/DonkeyRepublic.md

 It is prefered that one feed is offered for all vehicles in The Netherlands.
 This prevents mistakes.

+### 4. Fix non-updating feeds

+None of the feeds are updated.
+This is the case since April 23th.
+Please fix this, as at the moment we do not receive any data.

 ## Logs

 | Updated    | Description
 | ----       | ---
+| 2022-06-07 | We email and ask for an update.
+| 2022-05-28 | We email and ask for an update.
+| 2022-05-19 | Donkey emails: 'I send this to our backend/data team.
+Hopefully there's an solution soon'
+| 2022-05-18 | We email Donkey en mention: 'Since April 23th the GBFS feeds are not updated anymore.
+Can you look into this?'
 | 2022-01-21 | Added Donkey data to the Dashboard, by adding the Dordrecht feed manually.
 See point of improvement #3 to prevent this in the future
 | 2022-01-21 | Dordrecht data is not included in the feed at the moment
 | 2021-11-08 | Asked Donkey Republic to fix PROW (especially 1.2)